ArbitrumFoundation/governance/docs/security-council-nominee-vetting.md

 # Nominee vetting guidelines

 7 days after an election has begun there is a 14 day vetting period to allow the Foundation to conduct compliance checks on each of the nominees that have received 0.2% of votable tokens.
-They can then exclude nominees who fail these checks, and include nominees if not enough nominees are available.
+They can then exclude nominees who fail these checks, and include nominees if fewer than 6 nominees have been selected in the Nominee Election phase.
 The Member Election Governor authorises a specific address that is controlled by the Foundation to do these actions.

 ### Foundation vetting security best practice